-TL03.5: Employ peacebuilding strategies for harmony and

-to promote described by the principles of love and compassion (Prem and Karuna):

-Learning about and embodying the principles of love and compassion in daily life.
+TL03.5: Employ peacebuilding strategies for harmony and 4.1 Exploring Love and Compassion (Prem and Karuna): Learning about and embodying the principles of love and compassion in daily life.

 4.2 Embracing Truth (Satya): Understanding the significance of truthfulness and integrating it into one's actions and interactions.